sarietta/theoputer-blog/content/posts/ram.md

 disconnected altogether.

-The memory input operation works almost identically except the bi-direction buffer direction is flipped causing the databus signals to flow *into* the memory data pins.
+The memory input operation works almost identically except the bi-directional buffer direction is flipped causing the databus signals to flow *into* the memory data pins.

 ## RAM, What is Good For?